lancejchen/vehicle_detection_n_lane_finding/README.md

 train_classifier() in the same file.
 I set all parameters required for training a new classifier as global variables in config.py file for easy configuration and fast experiments.

-For the model training process, I first extract features by using extract_features() function located in src/vehicle_detection/feature_extraction.py file.
+For the model training process, I first extract features from [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) images by using extract_features() function located in src/vehicle_detection/feature_extraction.py file.
 I combined and normalized HOG features (from Y channel in YCrCb color space), image bin spatial features and color histogram features as my image features.
 Then I used a recursive feature elimination and cross-validated selection (RFECV) to get the best 30% features.
 After that, I trained a linear SVM model using the selected features, then tested it in test dataset.
 I fine tuned the parameters